dchacke/blog/_posts/2020-11-27-libertarian-faq.markdown

 <h3><a href="#how-could-one-change-your-mind" name="how-could-one-change-your-mind">How could one change your mind?</a></h3>

-If you can present a *single instance* of a problem that *can only* be solved using the initiation of coercion and not the creation of knowledge, then we will consider libertarianism refuted.
+If you can present a *single instance* of a problem that *can only* be solved using the initiation of coercion rather than the creation of knowledge, then we will consider libertarianism refuted.

 How could one change your mind about coercion being a necessary part of society?